device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 ![](/assets/images/WEB-519_bus-apps-12-Affinity-Groupd-Chart.png)

 Hovering over the timeline above the view will allow you to identify changes to this Affinity Group.
-This process runs every night to calculate connections that took place each day.
+This process runs every night to calculate connections that take place each day.
 As changes are detected, blue checkpoints are created to demonstrate a change has occurred to better understand the changes that occur in your environment.

 ![](/assets/images/WEB-519_bus-apps-13-Affinity-Group-Chart-Timeline.png)